 How long do offences stay on my record?

 Offences will remain on your record unless they are “spent”.
 However, even if you have a conviction or convictions that are spent, these and any other convictions will show up when your record is being considered by the police or a criminal court.

 A criminal court may take all offences, including those that are spent, into account when dealing with you in court.
-If you want to know more about the spent conviction scheme, you can read more on the South Australian Police website.
+If you want to know more about the spent conviction scheme, you can read more on the Western Australian Police website.

 How to obtain a police check in Western Australia

 In Western Australia, you can not apply for your national police certificate through WA police station.
 You have to either apply online or through Australia Post.

 Alternatively, you can apply through Intercheck and the process will be 100% online.